 Although you can ski between all three resorts without taking your skis off, the three don’t always see eye to eye every winter in terms of a joint lift ticket, so you might have to pay a small extra fee to make the link between them.

 Portillo is the country’s oldest ski area, 160km north of Santiago on the Argentinian border.
-The mustard yellow Hotel Portillo – the only hotel here – sits on the shore of the beautiful Laguna de Inca surrounded by impressive peaks including the 6960m Aconcagua, the highest mountain in the southern hemisphere.
-The terrain is steeper than in either Valle Nevada or Nevados de Chillán.
+The recently refurbished mustard yellow Hotel Portillo – the only major hotel here – sits on the shore of the beautiful Laguna de Inca surrounded by impressive peaks (including – if you get high enough to glimpse it – the 6960m Aconcagua, the highest mountain in the southern hemisphere.
+Portillo’s terrain is steeper than in either Valle Nevada or Nevados de Chillán.

 One important aspect to remember about Chile is that it’s LONG and THIN – and has been compared with a bootlace.
 So if you want to drive down to the Samorè pass to reach Argentina, once you have left the Santiago region it will be a long trek to the next ski area which is likely to be Nevados de Chillán (still known to most people by its old name of Termas de Chillán).